tezza1971/CreateProxies/README.md

 ### Core Count Detection

-The script attempts to detect the number of CPU cores to optimize FFmpeg performance.
-If it fails, it defaults to using a single core.
+The scripts attempt to detect the number of CPU cores to optimize FFmpeg performance.
+If they fail, they default to using a single core.

 ### Proxy Directory

-The script ensures the existence of a [proxy](http://_vscodecontentref_/0) subdirectory in the script's directory.
+The scripts ensure the existence of a [proxy](http://_vscodecontentref_/3) subdirectory in the script's directory.
 This is where all proxy files are stored.

 ### Video File Detection

-The script scans the current directory for video files with the following extensions: `.mp4`, `.avi`, `.mkv`, `.mov`, and `.wmv`.
+The scripts scan the current directory for video files with the following extensions: `.mp4`, `.avi`, `.mkv`, `.mov`, and `.wmv`.

 ### Proxy Management

-- **Creation:** The script creates proxy files for each detected video file using FFmpeg.
+- **Creation:** The scripts create proxy files for each detected video file using FFmpeg.
-- **Updating:** If a proxy file already exists, the script skips the creation process for that file.
+- **Updating:** If a proxy file already exists, the scripts skip the creation process for that file.
-- **Cleanup:** The script removes proxy files for videos that no longer exist in the source directory.
+- **Cleanup:** The scripts remove proxy files for videos that no longer exist in the source directory.

 ### Real-Time Progress

-The script uses FFmpeg's `-progress` option to provide real-time progress updates during the transcoding process.
+The scripts use FFmpeg's `-progress` option to provide real-time progress updates during the transcoding process.

 ## License